How to write AI and SEO friendly blog posts that get found (2026 guide)

 When it comes to blog titles – clear beats clever, my friend.

-Your blog title should use simple and honest language that describes what’s in the article.
+Your blog title should use simple language that describes what’s in the article.

 And it must include your keyword – because this is what is going to help search tools match your article with people who are searching for it.